Laponia ski tour

 Here you’ll find our Terms and conditions

 Included meals marked each day with B=breakfast, L=lunch and D=dinner

 We will meet you in Ritsem, a small community by the end of a winding mountain road.
 We have lunch together and check our equipment before continuing across the lake Akkajaure by snowmobile (40 min).
 We’ll have dinner and stay overnight in cabins.

 We arrange transfer from the airports in Luleå.
-Pick-up latest 18.00 the day before.
-Add one night extra in Jokkmokk from SEK 300
+Pick-up at 09.00.

 DAY 2 VAISALUOKTA – KUTJAURE (B,L,D)

-We start the day with a generous “mountain breakfast” and continue on skis across the mountain toward the mountain cabin.
+We start the day with a generous “mountain breakfast” before we start our ski tour across the mountain toward Kutjaure mountain cabin.
 We cross the highest pass of the trip and we can see far into Padjelantas high plains.
 The day finishes with an exciting downhill of 250 meters of elevation loss before arriving the hut.

 Distance on skis: 18 km, elevation gain/loss: +350/-250, estimated time out skiing: 8h

 In Kutjaure we have a day to explore the northern parts of Padjelanta national park.
 The area is still an undiscovered place for most skiers and we often get the mountain for our self.

 We slide down the mountain side to lake Kutjaure continuing across the lake that connects to all three national parks Sarek, Padjelanta and Stora sjöfallet.
 On the other side of lake Kutjaure we continue up the hill to the mountain cabin where we will stay the following two nights.